DrDab/BreakfastBookClub/Weekly Reports/w2_report.md

     - Wrote timeline for completing the frontend, backend and API parts of the project
     - Defined 2 major project features : a home page to display books to search and a profile page for books and profile page for users
     - Defined my role as frontend developer and features that I would focus on

-    Zaynab Khan:
-    - Continue working on user creation and login system

 Goals: